Google Workspace Updates

 Rollout pace

-- Rapid Release domains: Gradual rollout (up to 15 days for feature visibility) starting on September 5, 2024
+- Rapid Release and Scheduled Release domains: Extended rollout (potentially longer than 15 days for feature visibility) starting on February 11, 2025

 Availability